SenayYakut/Dasmoto-s-Arts-Crafts/README.md

 # Dasmoto-s-Arts-Crafts

-Dasmoto-s-Arts-Crafts is a HTML5, CSS3,Git and GitHub pages project.
+Dasmoto-s-Arts-Crafts is a HTML5, CSS3, Git and GitHub pages project.

 In this project, you’ll build a simple website for a fictional arts and crafts store.